-- In accordance to the above 'Public Information' standard 1.3, the following information could be made more readily accessible (published) on the College website: (i) teaching, learning and assessment procedures, (ii) pass rates and (iii) graduate employment information. - As the College's Alumni Association is established, it would advance the College's interest to publicise this positive initiative on its website and documented accordingly. - To augment the policy for Quality Assurance policy of the Diploma in Hotel Management programme as mandated by the Ministry of Education in Cyprus, the EEC recommends that the College should compile a Student Handbook and a Faculty Handbook to support students and the teaching staff respectively, in taking responsibility in quality assurance. - As the Review and Evaluation of the programme is conducted every 2 years via a programme co-ordinator's report (as stated in Page 350 of the application document), the EEC recommends that these forms are collated and monitored at Academic Committee and Quality Assurance meetings, and minuted accordingly.
+- In accordance to the above 'Public Information' standard 1.3, the following information could be made more readily accessible (published) on the College website: (i) teaching, learning and assessment procedures, (ii) pass rates and (iii) graduate employment information. - As the College's Alumni Association is established, it would advance the College's interest to publicise this positive initiative on its website and documented accordingly. - To augment the policy for Quality Assurance policy of the Bachelor Degree in Hotel Management programme as mandated by the Ministry of Education of Cyprus, the EEC recommends that the College should compile a Student Handbook and a Faculty Handbook to support students and the teaching staff respectively, in taking responsibility in quality assurance. - As the Review and Evaluation of programme is conducted every 2 years via a programme co-ordinator's report (as stated in Page 350 of the application document), the EEC recommends that these forms are collated and monitored at Academic Committee and Quality Assurance meetings, and minuted accordingly.

-- To add or replace the current module CSC102 'Computer Applications' with modules that reflect current trends and demands.
-For example, Hospitality Technologies, Digital Marketing for Hospitality. - Curriculum content for some of the Business Core Requirements should be a lot more contextualised, for example in Accounting, Entrepreneurship, Economics. - To consider adding moderation and/or second marking to assignments and examinations.
-This would not only support the quality assurance of a module/programme but helps to safeguard academic integrity. - To remove or rephrase the Intended Learning Outcome (in documentation) to 'Acquire a training experience within the hospitality industry putting theory into practice', as there is no mandatory internship or placement module that is credit-bearing. - As the Intended Learning Outcomes and Programme purpose and objectives/goals are slightly different, the EEC recommends that the College considers differentiating the Bachelor Degree in Hotel Management and Diploma in Hotel Management programmes on its website (public information).
+- To add or replace the current modules CSC102 'Computer Applications' and CSC203 'Managing Information Systems) with modules that reflect current trends and demands.
+For example, Hospitality Technologies, Digital Marketing for Hospitality. - The College should ensure that curriculum content for some of the Business Core Requirements becomes a lot more contextualised.
+For example, in Accounting, Entrepreneurship, Economics. - The College should consider adding moderation and or second marking to assignments and examinations.
+This would not only support the quality assurance of a module/programme but helps to safeguards academic integrity. - The College should remove or rephrase the programme goal (on the website) and Intended Learning Outcome (in documentation) to 'Acquire supervisory and managerial level training experience within the hospitality industry', as there is no mandatory internship or placement module that is credit bearing. - As the Intended Learning Outcomes and Programme purpose and objectives/goals are slightly different, the EEC recommends that the College considers differentiating the Bachelor Degree in Hotel Management and Diploma in Hotel Management programmes on its website (public information).